-You bet there is!
 The statute of limitations under California’s Lemon Law is four years.
 But if you want to end your headache, don’t wait that long.
 If you have purchased a lemon, start collecting copies of your repair bills and call a lemon law attorney right away.
 The longer you wait, the more frustrated you will become.

 Contact a Neale & Fhima RV Lemon Law Attorney Today